See our tips on How to Create an Italian Kitchen Garden at home and enjoy a bounty of fresh fruit, vegetables and herbs all year around.

 1. Use Pots and Planters

 In Italy no matter the size of the garden you will see decorative pots filled with herbs, vegetables and fruit growing on balconies, verandahs and throughout the garden.
 It is great for small space kitchen gardens or if you are renting and want to take your precious herbs and vegetables with you when you move.
-We love growing tomatoes in pots, you can let them to tumble over the side of hanging pots or stake them to grow upwards.
-Try mixing two different tomato varieties in pots for added colour and interest.
+We love growing tomatoes and strawberries in pots, you can let them to tumble over the side of hanging pots or stake them to grow upwards.
+Try mixing two different tomato varieties in pots for added color and interest.

 2. Plant in Rows